jasonbunnell/jables-api/README.md

 * **Filter in Array** - You can filter in an array using in opperator.
 EXAMPLE - `attractions?category[in]=winery`
 * **Logical Expression** - You can filter using a logical expression.
 EXAMPLE - `attractions?likes[gte]=1`
 * **Combining Filters** - You can combine filters using the &.
 EXAMPLE - `attractions?category[in]=winery&lake=Geneva`

+## Select
+You can use a select so that the results return only selected fields instead of all fields.
+EXAMPLE `attractions?select=aName,category`

+## Sort
+You can sort.
+EXAMPLE `attractions?sort=-likes`
+* **Ascending** - this is the default.
+* **Descending** - put a negative or "-" before the field to sort
+* **Default** - default sort is by aName.
+This can be changed in the controller method in the else for the sort function.